-This summer, just like many other people, my husband and I finally have the opportunity to escape.
-COVID certainly put an end to travel for the past year, but it's time to spread our wings.
-We may not be able to hike as far, carry heavy backpacks, or scale mountainsides the way we used to, but whenever I get to visit the American West, I'm rejuvenated.
+This past summer, like many other people, my husband and I finally have the opportunity to escape.
+COVID certainly put an end to travel for the past year, but it was time to spread our wings.
+We are (sadly) aging.
+Our hikes aren't as far, we don't carry heavy backpacks anymore, or scale mountainsides the way we used to, but whenever I get to visit the American West, I'm rejuvenated.
 Clean, pine-scented air that's crisp in both morning and evening, the sounds of owls and coyotes at night, and huckleberry pie.
-These are the things I look forward to this season.

 Lewis & Clark's exploration was fantastic, to be sure.
-But it's led me to ask some questions.
+But it led me to ask some questions.
 What happened AFTER their journey west?
 What became of them?
 And even more importantly, how did their invaluable journals finally become The Journals of Lewis & Clark?
 And who was involved in that process?
-Ever since last November, I've been piecing together the beginnings of my next project, hoping to answer some of these questions.
+Ever since November of 2020, I've been piecing together my next project, hoping to answer some of these questions.
 However, my protagonist will not be Lewis OR Clark, but a young girl by the name of Julia Hancock.

 So, today, I want my readers to meet Julia!

 Julia Hancock was the daughter of a Revolutionary War hero, George Hancock.
 She and her family lived in a small but vibrant community called Fincastle, Virginia.
-At the end of the 18th century, Fincastle had become the county seat of Botetourt County, named after a beloved British governor, Lord Botetourt, from pre-Revolutionary days.
+At the end of the 18th century, Fincastle had become the county seat of Botetourt County, named after a beloved British Colonial governor, Lord Botetourt.

 The portrait of Julia on the right is the only known surviving likeness of her that dates from her lifetime.
 Sadly, she didn't live a long life.
 However, it was certainly an intriguing one.
 This fine work is shared by permission of the Missouri Historical Society Museum in St. Louis.